Quantco/datajudge/docs/source/getting_started.rst

 - Postgres: ``datajudge`` expects lowercase column names.
 - Snowflake: ``datajudge`` will lowercase independently of the capitalization provided.

-The snowflake behavior is due to an upstream `bug <https://github.com/snowflakedb/snowflake-sqlalchemy/issues/157>`_ in snowflake-sqlalchemy.
+The Snowflake behavior is due to an upstream `bug <https://github.com/snowflakedb/snowflake-sqlalchemy/issues/157>`_ in snowflake-sqlalchemy.

 This behavior is subject to change.